Important Pieces in Bronze and Marble

 “Mother” Bethune was known for her commitment to education and founded Bethune-Cookman University.
 She worked to better the lives of African-Americans and immigrants.
 This award was commissioned by the the Mary McLeod Bethune Humanitarian Network.

-“The Reading Girl” – Monument in Marble - Commissioned by the Public Library in Albany, Oregon.
-She sits at the entrance to the library, where she delights the patrons.
-The artist is quoted at the dedication - "This piece is about educating women, worldwide, you start by educating girls.”
+“The Reading Girl” – Monument in marble, commissioned by the Public Library in Albany, Oregon.
+She sits at the entrance to the library, where she delights patrons.
+Mike said at the dedication, “This piece is about educating women, you start by educating girls.”

 The Library Commission says it chose The Reading Girl for a number of reasons, including her human-like qualities and the emotional connection she makes with anyone viewing her.
 Patrons leave Valentine’s gifts and flowers for The Reading Girl year-round.